nesterovsky-bros/cos-registry/README.md

 ## Steps to create and manage registry application.

+### TL;DR
+Following are lengthy steps in IBM Cloud site to configure new registry application.
+If you are not a fan of boring instructions, then look at the [bash script](cloud-setup.sh) that will do all the work for you.

+### Long way

 1. Create or select existing IBM [Cloud Object Storage](https://cloud.ibm.com/objectstorage) instance (referred later as `CLOUD_OBJECT_STORAGE`).

 - Cloud Object Storage